-TransUnion Interactive has designed an Identity Confirmation System in order to protect your security and privacy.
-ICS seeks to confirm that your personal credit report is being viewed by YOU.
+TransUnion Interactive has designed an Identity Verification System in order to protect your security and privacy.
+IV seeks to confirm that your personal credit report is being viewed by YOU.

-(Please Note: If you are currently in the identity confirmation process and you need help, please contact our Customer Service Team.)
+(Please Note: If you are currently in the identity verification process and you need help, please contact our Customer Service Team.)

 SSL (Secure Sockets Layer) Encryption